-Game Viewing: Gorilla trekking can take place at any time of year with April/May and November being wetter.
+When is the best time to see Gorillas in Uganda?
+Gorilla trekking can take place at any time of year with April/May and November being wetter.
 However, be aware that rain occurs all year round.
 For general game viewing safaris, the best time to go is during the dry season (between June and September).

-Climate: Although Uganda is on the Equator, much of the country is at relatively high altitude and temperatures are very pleasant (25°-28°C).
+What is the climate in Uganda?
+Although Uganda is on the Equator, much of the country is at relatively high altitude and temperatures are very pleasant (25°-28°C).
 The mountain areas where gorillas are found can be cool to cold.
 Rain falls throughout the year but is heaviest between Mar-May and Oct-Nov.

-Combine With: Uganda can be combined with neighbouring Kenya or Tanzania and we highly recommend including renowned game parks such as the Masai Mara or the Serengeti into your itinerary.
+What can I combine Uganda with?
+Uganda can be combined with neighbouring Kenya or Tanzania and we highly recommend including renowned game parks such as the Masai Mara or the Serengeti into your itinerary.

-Getting There: The Ugandan capital of Entebbe can be reached by air from Nairobi in Kenya, Kilimanjaro and Dar es Salaam in Tanzania, with Emirates from Dubai and with SAA from Johannesburg.
+How to get to Uganda?
+The Ugandan capital of Entebbe can be reached by air from Nairobi in Kenya, Kilimanjaro and Dar es Salaam in Tanzania, with Emirates from Dubai and with SAA from Johannesburg.

 Do I need a Visa for Uganda?
 Please call us on 1300 363 302 or visit or FAQ page